 Heidi hasn’t always been a lawyer.
 She grew up in Decorah, Iowa, finishing high school in Orange County.
 She attended college at the University of California in Santa Cruz, majoring in Social Psychology.
 Before attending law school, she taught bilingual preschool in San Francisco, directed a shelter for refugee and immigrant men in the Mission District, and gave birth to three children.

 Heidi presently volunteers as a Mentor Attorney for the Monterey College of Law, for the Santa Cruz County Bar Association, and for undergraduate students at UC Santa Cruz.
 Since 2012, and along with John Ueberrhein, Esq. and Teacher Coach Kevin Mitchener, she is an Attorney Coach for Aptos High School’s Mock Trial Team.
-Heidi Simonson also volunteers for the Superior Court’s Family Support calendar in Santa Cruz County.
+Heidi Simonson also volunteers as a judge pro team for the Superior Court’s Family Support calendar in Santa Cruz County.
 She sat as a Commissioner for some 10 years, and Past-Chair for 3 years representing the Family Law Bar on the County Domestic Violence Commission, and fondly recalls her terms as Trustee and Chair of the Santa Cruz County Law Library Board of Trustees.
 In 2009, when the Superior Court called for attorney-volunteers to represent children in family court disputes, she was appointed many times as minor’s counsel in disputed divorce and custody matters, as well as Guardian ad litem for challenged parents in Dependency Court.
+Heidi is also trained to represent children in family court proceedings, and frequently represents parents in Dependency Court.

-Heidi is blessed to have three remarkable, grown children.
+Heidi is blessed to have three remarkable children, presently living on both the east and west coasts.
 Parenting was her most challenging and is her most enjoyable endeavor.
-She adores her two daughters, both passionate, intelligent, well-educated, strong and independent young women (she wonders – is that too many adjectives?).
-Heidi is proud of her determined, remarkable (and decorated) son, who after serving in the U.S. Army at Fort Bragg, NC., deploying twice to Afghanistan, transferring from Cabrillo College, is attending UC Berkeley.
+She adores her two daughters, both passionate, intelligent, well-educated, strong and independent young women (acclaimed artists, active political citizens and brilliant, summa-cum-laude students).
+Heidi is proud of her determined, remarkable (and decorated) son, who has served in the U.S. Army at -deploying twice to Afghanistan and once to Haiti, studied at Cabrillo College, graduated from UC Berkeley and is studying law at Georgetown.

-In her free time, Heidi enjoys biking, walking, skiing, and surfing.
-Her dogs take up most of her (remaining) free time.
-You’ll meet them in the office too.
+In her free time, Heidi enjoys traveling, biking, walking, skiing, and stand-up paddling.
+Her dog takes up most of her (remaining) free time.
+You’ll meet him in the office too.